 Paradise islands though they are, the Galapagos also has a cold, or garúa, season.
-From around July to December temperatures dip and come nightfall it can get a little chilly, especially the highlands of Santa Cruz where Galapagos Safari Camp is located.
+From around July to December temperatures dip and come nightfall it can get a little chilly, especially in the highlands of Santa Cruz where Galapagos Safari Camp is located.

-For evenings and speedboat trips it’s a good idea to have a warm fleece and/or a windbreaker.
+For evenings, and speedboat trips, it’s a good idea to have a warm fleece and/or a windbreaker.
 And whatever time of year you go on your Galapagos tour, bring a light waterproof jacket or poncho for unexpected showers.

 The Galapagos sun is strong.
 Seriously strong.
 Located on the equator, the islands are incredibly close the sun and feel the full force of its rays.
 What’s more, during Galapagos tours to other islands there is sometimes little or no shade.
 So don’t hold back on the sun protection: super-strength sunscreen, high-quality sunglasses and a good sun hat are a must.

 The best way to protect yourself from horsefly and (non-malaria) mosquito bites is to wear long sleeves and full-length pants.
 However, there are some moments on safaris when this is not possible, so pack a small, eco-friendly insect repellent that does not contain DEET.

 To find your way safely back to your safari tent at night, you may like to carry a small flashlight or headlamp (although these are also available on request at camp).
 Or, simply walk by the light of the moon.